Uruará: Education

+Still in the late 1970s, more teachers from the La Salle Religious Institution and others arrived in Agrópoles Uruará, settled there, and embraced the educational struggle.
+Implementing Elementary Education.
+After the creation of the municipality of Uruará, efforts were made to implement Education, bringing Secondary Education to the municipality, giving the children of those residents the opportunity for qualification They believed and remained in this land.

 Highway

 Highways BR-230 and PA-370 is the only two highways that connects Uruará to Amazonas and Santarém respectively.

 Sports

 Uruará's major sports complex is the "Complexo Esportivo Vila Brasil" at the Vila Brasil district.
 The complex hosted events in the city over the years.